Mexican leftist leader rejects Pena Nieto win, calls for rally

 Lopez Obrador did not specify the steps he was considering but protests he organized after narrowly losing a first bid for the presidency in 2006 blocked some of Mexico City's main avenues for several weeks and caused major disruptions.

-"Civil disobedience is an honourable duty when directed against the thieves of the hope and happiness of the people," he said.
+"Civil disobedience is an honorable duty when directed against the thieves of the hope and happiness of the people," he said.

 Lopez Obrador, a leftist former mayor of Mexico City, accused the Pena Nieto and his Institutional Revolutionary Party (PRI) of buying 5 million votes with illegal funding and plying voters with presents ranging from supermarket gift cards to fertilizer, cement and livestock.